The Power of Duality: Response Time Analysis meets Integer Programming: Preliminaries

 \section{Preliminaries}

 Here we introduce a dualization technique for optimization problems.
-Also we show first insights about the \textsc{Mixing Set} problem and present some new bounds for response times in real-time systems.
+Also we show first insights about the \textsc{Mixing Set} problem and present some handy bounds for response times in real-time systems.